Introduction To Enterprise Strategic Planning Using Strategy Software

 I believe communication is the key.
 It is of fundamental importance that the individuals tasked with the execution of strategy, understand what the objectives are and stay aligned with the strategic vision of the organization.

-This is not new, organisations have been aware of this for many a year, but achieving better communication of strategic goals is a challenge few handle well.
+This is not new, organizations have been aware of this for many a year, but achieving better communication of strategic goals is a challenge few handle well.

 We have seen a huge investment of time to develop extremely detailed strategic plans and I have no doubt that this has been a worthwhile investment.
-However, it is unlikely that anybody within the organisation is going to attempt this monumental read.
-Perhaps it is no coincidence that it is widely considered that 95% of staff have no idea of their organisation’s strategic goals.
+However, it is unlikely that anybody within the organization is going to attempt this monumental read.
+Perhaps it is no coincidence that it is widely considered that 95% of staff have no idea of their organization’s strategic goals.

 I read an excellent article recently by author, Nenshad Bardoliwalla .
 (December 1, 2009).
 The Top 10 Trends for 2010 in Analytics, Business Intelligence, and Performance Management .
 Retrieved from (http://www.enterpriseirregulars.com) which shares some interesting insights related to strategy and its relationship to the Performance Management technology market.
 The following are excerpts from that article: